SmileiPIC/tutorials/advanced_wakefield_electron_beam.rst

 Physical configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^

-A relativistic electron bunch enters a plasma in a `AMcylindrical` geometry.
+A relativistic electron bunch enters a plasma in a ``AMcylindrical`` geometry.
 It propagates in the plasma and creates a non linear plasma wave in its wake.

 .. note::

-  This tutorial is done in `AMcylindrical` (see also the related tutorial).
+  This tutorial is done in ``AMcylindrical`` with one azimuthal mode, thus assuming perfect cylindrical geometry in the fields (see also the related tutorial).

 Initializing our bunch through a plasma density and a Maxwell-Jüttner momentum distribution would not allow us to set a certain emittance for the bunch